-- learning Russian and Ukrainian (also from the beginning) aimed at mastering skills on the C1 level according to the Common European Framework of Reference for Languages,
+- learning Russian and Ukrainian (also from the beginning) aimed at mastering skills on level B2+ according to the Common European Framework of Reference for Languages,

 - possibility of spending a semester abroad (within the ERASMUS programme) or at another university in Poland (within the MOST programme),